On a uniqueness property of cuspidal unipotent representations: Discrete unramified Langlands parameters of even degree for classical groups

-The results mentioned in (e) follow from an application of a standard translation STM (as explained there).
+\begin{proof} Parts (a)--(c) follow directly from the results of Proposition \ref{prop:mainrho} by application of the extra-special bijection and STMs.
+The expression for residues in terns of unipotent degrees follows from the relation between the parameters $\{a,b\}$ and $\{\emm, \emp \}$ and the defining properties of STMs.

-The result of (d) is obtained by a direct computation, using that the residue point $\respt'$ represents a standard STM, and is constructed from $\respt$ simply by adding one coordinate with the value $1$.
-Using this, it is an easy direct computation to check the formula given in (d). \end{proof} \begin{rem} This finishes the proof of Proposition \ref{prop:oddred}, and thus of Proposition \ref{prop:odd}. \end{rem}
+Part (d) is obtained by a direct computation, using that the residual point $\respt'$ represents a standard STM, and is constructed from $\respt$ by adding one coordinate component $1$.
+Using this, it is an easy direct computation to check the formula given in (d).
+Part (e) follow from an application of a translation STM (as explained there).